-Although Bydgoszcz is bigger and nearly as old as Torun, it has long been in the shadow of its neighbour.
+Although Bydgoszcz is bigger and nearly as old as Torun, and the list of interesting things to do in Bydgoszcz is comparable to those in Torun, it has long been in the shadow of its neighbour.
 Although both cities are very close to each other and share some history, Torun was always considered more interesting than Bydgoszcz.
-Bydgoszcz simply lacked what its rival has: Old Town that survived the war and world-famous person – Nicolaus Copernicus to be associated with.
+Bydgoszcz simply lacked what its rival has: Old Town that survived the war and world-famous person – Nicolaus Copernicus – to be associated with.

-But recently the situation changes – Bydgoszcz started to invest in the city centre and renovate historical (not medieval, though) buildings, interesting museums were opened, which resulted in mentioning Bydgoszcz as one of the top destinations in Poland.
-And indeed, Bydgoszcz is worth visiting, and if you are still in doubt, below you’ll find a list of top things to do in Bydgoszcz.
+But recently the situation changes – Bydgoszcz started to invest in the city centre and renovate historical (not medieval, though) buildings, and interesting museums were opened, which resulted in mentioning Bydgoszcz as one of the top destinations in Poland.
+So if you ask yourself “Is Bydgoszcz worth visiting?”, the answer is simple: Yes, indeed, Bydgoszcz is worth visiting, and if you are still in doubt, below you’ll find a list of top things to do in Bydgoszcz.